abbistani/islandora_collection_csv_import/README.md

 * PARENT

-Where LABEL is the label of the collection object to import, PID is a valid PID for this collection object, and PARENT is a list of pids (separated by ~) for this collection to be made a memberOfCollection of.
+Where LABEL is the label of the collection object to import, PID is a valid PID for this collection object, and PARENT is a list of pids (separated by ~) to which this collection will have an isMemberOfCollection relationship.

 ## Troubleshooting/Issues